vision4robotics/SiameseTracking4UAV/README.md

 ## Acknowledgements
 - The code is implemented based on [pysot](https://github.com/STVIR/pysot).
 We would like to express our sincere thanks to the contributors.

-- We would like to thank Jilin Zhao, Kunhui Chen, Haobo Zuo and Sihang Li their help in building this code library.
+- We would like to thank Jilin Zhao, Kunhui Chen, Haobo Zuo, and Sihang Li for their help in building this code library.

 - We also thank the contribution of Matthias Muller, Siyi Li, Dawei Du, and Heng Fan for their previous work of the benchmarks UAV123@10fps, UAV20L, DTB70, UAVDT, and VisDrone-SOT2020-test.